PikachuPenial/Titanmod/PATCHNOTES.md

 - A player will now always spawn with their sniper equipped when playing the Shotty Snipers gamemode

+- Canceling a Grappling Hook shot now resets your cooldown

+- Playermodel and Playercard menus have been improved visually

+- Improved visual for scroll bars

 - Fixed End Of Game stage breaking if a player leaves the match before the voting phase begins

 - Actually fixed players steam names not being correctly set in the save database, resulting in player names being NULL on the Leaderboard

 - NULL names on Leaderboards are now shown as the players SteamID

-- Canceling a Grappling Hook shot now resets your cooldown
+- Decreased Depth Of Field strength on scoreboard

 - Fixed various bugs with Grappling Hook